nicolasbauw/TRS-80/README.md

 The F12 key quits the emulator.

-In the console, the `reset` command reboots the TRS-80.
+In the console, the `reset` command resets the TRS-80.
+The `powercycle` command resets the TRS-80 and clears the RAM.
 The `tape rewind` command is used to "rewind" the tape.
 The `tape` command followed by a filename is used to "insert" a tape: